Ernesto-B/Email-Notifs-RabbitMQ/README.md

 ## Project Structure
 - `producer.js`: Code for the producer (an API to send email details to the RabbitMQ queue)
 - `consumerWorker.js`: Code for the consumers (workers that get messages off the queue and process them; in this case, simulate sending an email)
+- `producerWithPriority.js`: Code for the producer with priority messaging
+- `consumerWorkersWithPriority.js`: Code for the consumers with priority messaging

 ## Getting Started